We all want to earn more money at work.

 You should get a raise every year at work.

-Of course, there are reasons why you might not get a raise.
+Of course, there are situations when you might not get a raise.

 For example, if the company or the economy hits a rough patch, the company will try to keep costs as low as possible.